-Board of Trustees Chairperson Kim McKinley has lived through more than a decade of dealing with traffic congestion in South Windsor around Vincent Massey Secondary School and Glenwood Public School.
+For more than a decade there has been traffic congestion in South Windsor around Vincent Massey Secondary School and Glenwood Public School.

-On November 10th she had the pleasure of cutting the ribbon to open a 400 metre laneway running between the 2 schools which, it is hoped, will alleviate some of the traffic problems and enhance safety for students, as well as improving relations with neighbours who experience the traffic daily.
+On November 10th a ribbon cutting took place to open a 400 metre laneway running between the two schools which, it is hoped, will alleviate some of the traffic problems and enhance safety for students, as well as improving relations with neighbours who experience the traffic daily.

-The board paid $850 thousand dollars to create the laneway, all on Board property.
+The board paid $850, 000 to create the laneway, all on Board property.
 Funding came from the grant provided by the Ministry of Education for school renewal needs.